mikeos-tech/dictionary-sync/README.md

 ---

-6.I can be disabled using the command:
+7. I can be disabled using the command:

       sudo systemctl disable example.service

+---

 This works for me and is here to be used and modified as required.
 It probably isn't the best solution for this problem.
 It is more a quick and dirty solution rather than something for wider distribution I'm open to suggestions on how it can be improved.